 We have to admit, we have a soft spot for this region of the Northern Hemisphere.
-As a proof, Sam always takes the southwest sauce when he eats at Subway, haha!
-Desert, Canyon, large space; we love to migrate south in the fall to get some sun!
+As a proof, Sam always gets the southwest sauce when he eats at Subway, haha!
+Desert, Canyon, large open spaces; we love to migrate south in the fall to get some sun!

 It should be noted that in the desert, the temperature can be quite cold at night.
-We often reach negative temperatures (-1, -2 degree celsius) and you have to be quite south to find the heat.
+We often reach negative temperatures (-1, -2 degree celsius) and you have to go quite far south to find heat.

-Our itinerary was therefore decided according to the time of year; As we were leaving later this year, in November, we realized that our favorite state, Utah, was way too cold.
-Anyway, we had been there 3 years in a row, so we would be exploring new surroundings.
+Our itinerary was therefore determined by the time of year; as we were leaving later than usual this year, in November, we realized that our favorite state, Utah, would be way too cold.
+Anyway, we had gone for 3 years in a row, so this allowed us to explore new surroundings.
 As we can easily find snow as low as in the parks of Arches, Bryce and even near the Grand Canyon in November, we have therefore ruled out destinations further north and focused on the Southwestern US.

 However, we really wanted to go back to the Grand Canyon, one of the last destinations of our first year of road trip in 2016.
-So we deliberately decided to do a first week in North Texas, New Mexico and from Arizona.
+So we deliberately decided to spend our first week in North Texas, New Mexico and from Arizona.
 Temperatures would be colder at night, but comfortable during the day.
-Anyway, with our warm blankets, our insulating curtains and our winter sleeping bag over our blankets, no risk of getting cold, even below zero!
+Anyway, with our warm blankets, our insulating curtains and our winter sleeping bag (on top of our blankets), there’s no risk of getting cold, even below zero!
 (See our blog post for solutions on keeping warm.)

-On the road the first week; Canyon, desert and badlands
+First week on the road: Canyon, desert and badlands

-After 3 days of driving, 3300km and a rainstorm that followed us almost all the time, we finally arrived at our first destination; the Palo Duro Canyon in North Texas.
+After 3 days of driving, 3300km and a rainstorm that followed us almost the entire way, we finally reached our first destination: Palo Duro Canyon in North Texas.
 With our mountain bikes on the roof, we couldn’t wait to stretch our legs and fill our eyes with beautiful landscapes!
 So we took the track which offers the most beautiful views and we came to the “lighthouse”.

 We then took the road back to New Mexico and stopped at the Bisti Badlands.
-These being located inside a BLM, we were able to camp there for free.
+These being located inside a BLM (Bureau of Land Management), we were able to camp there for free.